 - Talk about rescuing and taking off our superhero capes.
 Why is rescuing harmful to our goals of freedom and liberty?
 How can it re-enforce the abuser’s power?
 What situations might trigger a rescue response for you, and how will you get support?

 - Share principles of survivor-centered advocacy, and unintended consequences of common practices done in the name of “keeping survivors safe.”
-(Check out WSCADV’s recorded training webinar and slides.)
+Check out WSCADV’s Survivor-Defined Advocacy webinar.

 - Discuss common myths about the advocate’s role.
 Are you ready to talk about why the following statements are not only incorrect but deeply contrary to survivor-driven advocacy?